 Speaking of females kicking ass, A League of Their Own is the ultimate girl power movie and it is based on true events.
-During the 1940s while the men were away fighting WWII, those at home wanted to find a way to keep America’s favorite pastime, baseball, going.
-Well the ladies took care of that and show everyone that throwing like a girl is never a bad thing.
+During the 1940s, while the men were away fighting WWII, those at home wanted to find a way to keep America’s favorite pastime, baseball, going.
+Well, the ladies took care of that and showed everyone that “throwing like a girl” is never a bad thing.
 Just remember that “there is no crying in baseball”

 Apollo 13 (1995/Universal)

 Just a friendly reminder that the U.S. of A is the only country to have ever step foot upon the moon.
 In fact, our space program is so epic that even when things go wrong, Tom Hanks will star in a movie and make it right.

 May I present the most American musical of all-time.
 Ok, maybe not of all time, but still pretty damn close.
 This one takes place in the 1950s, there are kids in high school, a Roosevelt is mentioned at least once, there are songs about teenage sex, and John Travolta is in tight pants.